Associate in Occupational Studies Degree Program 94.5 quarter credits

 The Surgical Technologist degree program prepares students to become an integral part of the surgical team in a variety of perioperative settings.
 Students learn basic anatomy and physiology, aseptic techniques and infection control, and general and specialized surgical procedures.
 Laboratory classes in a simulated operating room provide an opportunity to practice what is learned in lecture classes, and clinical experiences in hospitals and surgery centers prepare students to enter this challenging career field.
 General education courses in psychology, communications, information literacy and the ethics of patient care provide students with the tools needed to perform with integrity and a high level of professionalism.

-Graduates may work in a variety of settings, such as hospital surgical department, outpatient surgical centers, physician's offices, and ambulatory surgical centers, as well as in the private sector in medical sales, product development and education.
+This program prepares students for entry-level employment.
+Surgical technologists work in a variety of settings, such as hospital surgical and sterile processing departments, outpatient surgical centers, physician and dentist offices, ambulatory surgical centers and in the private sector in medical sales, insurance, product development and education.